Bsshevchenko/Bsshevchenko/README.md

 ## About me

-🛠️ **Leading ML developer** at the Tyumen Oil Research Center since 2020
+🛠️ **Leading ML developer** at the Tyumen Petroleum Research Center since 2020

 🎤 **Speaker** at more than 20 international scientific and technical conferences in Russian and English